lchaloupsky/Medical-Reports-Generator/medical_reports_generation/README.md

 ```

 ## Modify Original Prepared .csv Files
 To run the training on the Czech data, it is necessary to prepare training and testing files with Czech translations.
 The original solution uses 3 `.csv` files.
-In order to modify them and replace the English reports with the corresponding Czech translations run the following script:
+In order to modify them and replace the English reports with the corresponding Czech translations run the following script.
+Parameters are further described directly in the source file or by entering the **-h** or **--help** option.
 ```bash
 modify_csv_to_translations.py [-h]
         [--original_csv_dir ORIGINAL_CSV_DIR]